zecollokaris/Flask-CLI/README.md

 * You need to have (python3.6) installed in your machine.

-To check if you already have python3.6 before installing type:
+-To check if you already have python3.6 before installing type: